Staff

 Kevin McKeown - Head Coach

-McKeown (pronounced mi-CUE-in) enters his fifth season at the helm of the Binghamton men’s lacrosse program in 2021.
+The winningest coach in program history, Kevin McKeown (pronounced muh-CUE-in) enters his ninth full season at the helm of the Binghamton men’s lacrosse team in 2025.

 Prior to his arrival at Binghamton, McKeown was the defensive coordinator at Bellarmine University for two seasons.
 At Bellarmine, he helped the Knights secure their first-ever postseason berth in his final season.
 Previously, he served as an interim head coach at Binghamton for the 2011 season, leading the Bearcats to the America East tournament.
 McKeown worked as the defensive coordinator and goalie coach at BU from 2008-2011.
 In 2013, he was the defensive coordinator at Siena and coached an All-MAC defensemen and tutored a goalkeeper who played in the 2013 USILA North-South game.

 The native of Brewster, New York, is one of the most decorated athletes in Binghamton lacrosse history.
-He earned USILA All-America honors in 2004, becoming the first Division I athlete to receive this recognition at Binghamton.
-McKeown was the anchor for one of the top defenses in the nation, as Binghamton allowed no more than eight goals in conference play and advanced to the America East Championship game.
+He earned USILA All-America honors in 2004 as the anchor for one of the top defenses in the nation.
+That season, Binghamton allowed no more than eight goals in conference play and won its first America East regular season championship in program history.
 He went on to take all-conference awards three times in his career and picked up Scholar All-America connotation in 2006.
 He was inducted into the school’s Athletics Hall of Fame in 2014.

 CLICK HERE TO READ MORE